Walter Sickert: Style and subjects

 For his earliest paintings, Sickert followed Whistler's practice of rapid, wet-in-wet execution using very fluid paint.
 He subsequently adopted a more deliberate procedure of painting pictures in multiple stages, and "attached a great deal of importance to what he called the 'cooking' side of painting".
 He preferred to paint not from nature but from drawings or, after the mid-1920s, from photographs or from popular prints by Victorian illustrators.
 After transferring the design to canvas by the use of a grid, Sickert made a rapid underpainting using two colours, which was allowed to dry thoroughly before the final colours were applied.
 He experimented tirelessly with the details of his method, always with the goal, according to his biographer Wendy Baron, of "paint[ing] quickly, in about two sittings, with the maximum economy and minimum of fuss".

 Sickert tended to paint his subjects in series.
 He is identified particularly with domestic interior scenes, scenes of Venice, music hall and theatre scenes, and portraits.
-He painted very few still lifes.
-For his music hall subjects, Sickert often chose complex and ambiguous points of view, so that the spatial relationship between the audience, performer and orchestra becomes confused, as figures gesture into space and others are reflected in mirrors.
+He painted few still lifes.
+For his music hall subjects, Sickert often chose complex and ambiguous points of view, so that the spatial relationship between the audience, performer, and orchestra becomes confused, as figures gesture into space and others are reflected in mirrors.
 The isolated rhetorical gestures of singers and actors seem to reach out to no-one in particular, and audience members are portrayed stretching and peering to see things that lie beyond the visible space.
 This theme of confused or failed communication between people appears frequently in his art.
 By emphasising the patterns of wallpaper and architectural decorations, Sickert created abstract decorative arabesques and flattened the three-dimensional space.
 His music hall pictures, like Degas' paintings of dancers and café-concert entertainers, connect the artificiality of art itself to the conventions of theatrical performance and painted backdrops.

 Sickert often professed his distaste for what he termed the "beastly" character of thickly textured paint.
 In an article he wrote for The Fortnightly Review in 1911, he described his reaction to the paintings of Van Gogh: "I execrate his treatment of the instrument I love, these strips of metallic paint that catch the light like so many dyed straws ... my teeth are set on edge".
 In response to Alfred Wolmark's work he declared that "thick oil-paint is the most undecorative matter in the world".